"Nobody in science now believes that sexual orientation is caused by events

 therapy.
 5

 Focus on the Family.
-Focus holds "Love won out" conferences
+Focus held "Love won out" conferences

-across North America which teach their beliefs that "homosexuality is
+across North America for many years.
+They taught that "homosexuality is

 preventable and treatable."
-These beliefs are also found in many other
+They have since abandoned these conferences.
+The same beliefs are also taught by many other

 if the public were to accept the belief that a person's sexual orientation is